true-async/php-true-async-rfc/basic.md

 ├── socketListen (Scope) <- rootScope
 │   │
 │   ├── connectionHandler (Scope) <- request scope1
+│   │   └── connectionLimiter (Coroutine)
 │   │   └── connectionChecker (Coroutine)
 │   │
 │   ├── connectionHandler (Scope) <- request scope2
+│   │   └── connectionLimiter (Coroutine)
 │   │   └── connectionChecker (Coroutine)
 │   │
 ```

+The `connectionHandler` doesn't worry if the lifetimes of the `connectionLimiter` or `connectionChecker`
+coroutines exceed the lifetime of the main coroutine handling the request,
+because it is guaranteed to call `$scope->cancel()` when the main coroutine finishes.

+On the other hand, if the server receives a shutdown signal,
+all child `Scopes` will be cancelled because the main `Scope` will be cancelled as well.

+Note that the coroutine waiting on `await Async\signal(SIGINT)` will not remain hanging in memory
+if the server shuts down in another way, because `$scope` will be explicitly closed in the `finally` block.

 ### Async blocks